tiagosora/WS_Proj2/README.md

 To run the application follow these steps:

-1. Have GraphDB running and the dataset `data/updated_ontology.owl` imported in a repository named `ws_repository`.
+1. Have GraphDB running.
+Import the dataset `data/completed_data.rdf` and the ontology `data/ontology.owl` imported in a repository named `ws_project`, with ruleset OWL2-RL (Optimized).

 2. Create a .env file inside the root folder with the following configuration: